 - a previous experience of culturally insensitive interventions by professionals.

 It is important to ask the client if they would prefer a practitioner who is of the same cultural background as themselves (if the service has a worker from that background); their choice should not be assumed, simply based on their cultural background.
-(Sawrikar, P, and Katz, I 2008).
+(Sawrikar, P., & Katz, I. 2008)

-- Supporting a clear agency-wide approach to assertive engagement.
+- Endorsing and practicing a clear agency-wide approach to assertive engagement.

-- Ensuring staff are aware of their obligation to assertively engage with families to ensure the safety and well being of children and are supported to do so
+- Ensuring staff are supported and aware of their obligation to engage directly with children and their families to ensure the safety and wellbeing of children, and when required using assertive engagement.

-- Strengthening ongoing assertive engagement practice through clinical supervision or access to training (as required).
+- Develop or strengthen ongoing assertive engagement practice through clinical supervision or access to training (as required).

-- Clinical governance for all staff (regional managers, supervisors, and practitioners) engaged in direct service response to support self-reflection, build cultural fitness and responsiveness, practice with cultural humility and understand both individual and organisational white privilege
+- Clinical governance for all staff (regional managers, supervisors, and practitioners) engaged in direct service response to support self-reflection, build cultural fitness and responsiveness, practice with cultural humility and understand both individual and organisational white privilege.

-- Ensuring cultural consultations are available and regularly utilised by practitioners to support engagement with families in ways that are appropriate and respectful of culture
+- Ensuring cultural consultations are available and utilised by staff to support engagement with children and families.

-- Managing worker safety and observing safe work practices.
+- Managing staff safety and observing safe work practices across the organisation.

 Practitioners are responsible for:

-- Being aware of their obligations to respectfully, creatively and assertively engage with families to ensure the safety and wellbeing of children
+- Their obligations to respectfully, creatively, and assertively engage with children and families to ensure the safety and wellbeing of children.

 - Participating in cultural consultations to support engagement with families in ways that are appropriate and respectful of culture

-- Upholding clear lines of communication with clients, partnering with them, having a shared language, and being flexible in case plan goals to address any barriers to engagement.
+- Communicating and partnering with children and families, having a shared understanding, and being flexible in case plan goals to address any barriers to engagement and child safety.

-- Working collaboratively with team members and partner agencies to identify ways to support client engagement in services.
+- Working collaboratively with team members and partner agencies to remove systemic barriers that may inhibit engagement.

-- Documenting case notes of all agency engagement, including attempts to make contact with clients and non-attendance at scheduled appointments.
+- Keeping up to date case notes of all engagement, including attempts to contact clients and non-attendance at scheduled appointments.